EatDrinkDeals 2020 French Fry Day Deals Roundup

 Find more deals and everyday specials by clicking here for the EatDrinkDeals Checkers and Rally's page.

-Get $1 Small or Medium Fries with an app coupon at Del Taco, good anytime through July 19.
-For more detail on this and other coupons, plus more Del Taco deals, click here to visit the EatDrinkDeals Del Taco page.
+Get free Medium Fries with any purchase of $3 or more at Del Taco on July 15.
+For more detail on this and other deals, click here to visit the EatDrinkDeals Del Taco page.

 Hardee's